awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-general.md

      If you can’t delete this directory, identify the file in the directory that is preventing it from being deleted and the application that created the file\.
 Then contact the application vendor for information about how to change the file permissions or move the file\.

      If you can delete this directory, contact AWS Support for further guidance to resolve this issue\.

+## I've enabled app settings persistence for my users, but for certain streaming apps, my users’ passwords aren’t persisting across sessions\.<a name="app-settings-passwords-not-persisting"></a>

+This issue occurs when:
++ Users are streaming applications such as Microsoft Outlook, which use the [Microsoft Data Protection API](https://docs.microsoft.com/en-us/windows/desktop/seccng/cng-dpapi)\.
++ App settings persistence is enabled for streaming instances that are not joined to Active Directory domains\.

+In cases where a streaming instance is not joined to an Active Directory domain, the Windows user, PhotonUser, is different on each fleet instance\.
+Due to the way in which the DPAPI security model works, users' passwords don’t persist for applications that use DPAPI in this scenario\.
+In cases where streaming instances are joined to an Active Directory domain and the user is a domain user, the Windows user name is that of the logged in user, and users’ passwords persist for applications that use DPAPI\.

 ## Google Chrome data is filling the VHD file that contains my users' persistent application settings\.
 This is preventing their settings from persisting\.
 How can I manage the Chrome profile?<a name="chrome-filling-up-app-settings-VHD"></a>